 Multiple government entities may simultaneously investigate the same business.
 They need not necessarily coordinate their investigations but may decide to do so.

 Such coordination may be through formalised arrangements, ad hoc inter-agency taskforces or more informal means of cooperation.
-One example of a formalised arrangement is the CAD-MAS Joint Investigations Arrangement , under which the CAD and MAS collaborate to investigate all offences under the SFA and the FAA.
+One example of a formalised arrangement is the CAD-MAS Joint Investigations Arrangement, under which the Commercial Affairs